benrudolph/ascend.report/index.md

 *Two-way communication*

 At ACAI, we planned to send many broadcast messages and polls to their entire contact database.
 After a few weeks, ACAI found that it was more useful to use the system to communicate on an individual level.
-This why you'll notice the dip in messages sent by ACAI after the beginning weeks of the pilot.
+This is why you'll notice the dip in messages sent by ACAI after the beginning weeks of the pilot.

 *Institutional knowledge of the system*